Skip to main content

 Communication with Participants

 The NC State IRB has some optional templates that researchers can use when designing their study.
 These are templates for communicating with participants about activities occurring in the study.
-Researchers can take these templates, edit them to match their study procedures, and then submit the clean and edited documents to the IRB with their study application.
+Researchers can take these templates, edit them to match their study procedures, and then submit the clean and edited documents to the IRB with their non-exempt protocol application.

 Secondary Data